visarutforthaipbs/minenearme-2025/frontend/DEPLOYMENT_NOTES.md

 ### Deployment Notes

-- Vercel automatically detects `/api/*.js` files as serverless functions
+- Vercel detects `/api/*.js` files as serverless functions when deploying from repository root
-- No `vercel.json` configuration is needed for simple API routes
+- The `vercel.json` configuration is needed for monorepo setups to specify build and output directories
-- The function uses Node.js runtime by default
+- Frontend and backend are deployed separately (frontend on Vercel, backend elsewhere)

 ### Future Considerations